CHTC/chtc-website-source/tensorflow-singularity-wait.md

-This guide describes how to use a pre-built Tensorflow environment (implemented as a [Singularity container](http://singularity.lbl.gov/)) to run Tensorflow jobs in CHTC and on the Open Science Grid (OSG).
+This guide describes how to use a pre-built Tensorflow environment (implemented as a [Singularity container](http://singularity.lbl.gov/)) to run Tensorflow jobs in CHTC and on the <a href="http://www.opensciencegrid.org/">Open Science Grid</a>.

 Overview
 --------